Lestrn/elastic_search/README.md

 # ElasticSearch

 To start your Phoenix server:
+  * Run `docker compose up` to start db and elastic search
   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`